Geometric Hardy inequalities on the Heisenberg groups via convexity

 \subsection{Hardy inequalities with respect to the Euclidean distance}

 In this section we prove that the Euclidean distance to the boundary on a convex, bounded domain $\Omega$ is weakly $H$-concave and superharmonic.
-This provides an alternative proof of the $L^2$-Hardy inequality for such domains.
+This provides a proof of the $L^p$-Hardy inequality for such domains.

 \begin{theorem} Let $G$ be a stratified group of step two and let $\Omega \subset G$ be a convex, in the Euclidean sense, bounded domain in $G$.
 Then the Euclidean distance to the boundary is a weakly $H$-concave function on $\Omega$. \end{theorem} \begin{proof} Let $\Omega$ be as in the hypothesis and let $g,g' \in \Omega$, with $g' \in H_g$.
 We want to show that for any $\lambda \in [0,1]$ we have